pH-7/youtube-to-medium-blog-posts-automation/readme.md

 ## 🤝 Contributing

-Contributions to this project are welcome.
+Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## ⚖️ License

-**YouTube to Medium Automation** is generously distributed under the *[MIT License](https://opensource.org/licenses/MIT)* 🎉 Enjoy!
+**YouTube to Medium Automation** script is generously distributed under the *[MIT License](https://opensource.org/licenses/MIT)* 🎉 Enjoy!

 ## ⚠️ Disclaimer